datavetaren/prologcoin/README.md

 Let's proceed with Carol.
 She wants her UTXO to be in `123*G+4*H`.
 Bob gives her 17 and 4, and Carol computes: `(123*G+4*H) - (123-17)*G`.
-Gives those numbers back to Bob.
+Gives those numbers back to Alice.
 P is now composed of:

 ```
 P = 20*G + 1*H + (4711*G+3*H) - (4711-5)*G + (123*G+4*H) - (123-17)*G